simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 about Lean Startup companies.
 Its main tenet is the development and early release of only the core of your product, allowing the marketplace to vet and feedback on its pros and cons.
-While the developer still has a roadmap of their own, risk is mitigated as feature feature has an already receptive audience and the product offering more tightly focused when the core is released early and iterated upon often, in response to real customer feedback.
+While the developer still has a roadmap of their own, risk is mitigated as feature has an already receptive audience and the product offering more tightly focused when the core is released early and iterated upon often, in response to real customer feedback.